TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 ### "Pooled ridesharing takes longer for riders to arrive at the destination"

-If the vehicle has to pause to pick up and drop off other passengers, travel time increases.
+If the vehicle has to pause to pick up and drop off other passengers, then the travel time increases.
 To determine how much longer a pooled ride would take relative to a dedicated ride, we analyzed the travel time of groups in the models.

 <a href="/images/ridesharing/travel2-full.png"><img src="/images/ridesharing/travel2.png" alt="Average Group Time from Pickup to Destination as a Function of Group Arrival Rate"/></a>

 This graph shows that, in general, pooled rides take longer than dedicated rides.
 The points of best comparison are the equilibrium arrival rates of .06 and .11 for dedicated and pooled, respectively.
-At the equilibrium point the travel times vary by about 27% - or 7 minutes longer than the average travel time of 18 minutes in our model.
+Thus, at the equilibrium point the travel times vary by about 27% - or 7 minutes longer than the average travel time of 18 minutes in our model.

 <a href="/images/ridesharing/travel-full.png"><img src="/images/ridesharing/travel.png" alt="Average Time from Group Spawn to Destination as a Function of Group Arrival Rate"/></a>